Atlanta area accident creates huge fire, kills 2

 According to a police news release, an unidentified liquid leaked from the tanker, caught on fire and spread through a storm drain, resulting in multiple fires across the interstate.

 The fires have since been extinguished.
-The wreck and fires, which happened in the northbound lanes of I-85 at Jimmy Carter Boulevard, shut down those lanes into the afternoon, police said.
-Traffic was being diverted.
+The wreck and fires, which happened in the northbound lanes of I-85 at Jimmy Carter Boulevard, shut down those lanes for several hours, police said.
+Two northbound lanes reopened mid-afternoon.

 Police have not reported what caused the accident or released details on the two people killed, pending notification of family members.